 - Should be encouraged to dress and change clothes independently.

-- Gross motor skills involve the use of larger muscle sets for larger movements, activities, like sitting, crawling rolling are gross motor skills.
-Fine motor skills involve the use of small muscle sets for smaller more delicate movements, grasping, picking up small objects are examples of fine motor skills.
+- Gross motor skills involve the use of larger muscle sets for larger movements, activities, like sitting, crawling, rolling.
+Fine motor skills involve the use of small muscle sets for smaller, more delicate movements, grasping, picking up small objects are examples of fine motor skills.

 - Both gross and fine motor skills can be developed by indulging the baby in some activity or games.

-Both gross and fine motor skills are essential for a baby’s growth and development.
-While motor skills develop naturally it is still advisable for parents to monitor their development.
-Some activities including some playtime activities and games can be used to develop both fine and gross motor skills.
-If certain motor skills are slow to develop some activities can speed up their development.
+Gross and fine motor skills are essential for your baby’s growth and development.
+While motor skills develop naturally, it is still advisable for parents to monitor their child’s development.
+Some activities, including playtime activities and games, can be used to develop both fine and gross motor skills.
+If certain motor skills are slow to develop, some activities can speed up their development.
 Remember that each child has his own pace of growth and development.
 If you see a delay in your little one’s development, you need not worry.
 Instead, consult a paediatrician, who can help you with better ways to bring about the development even if it is slightly delayed.

 Also Read: Physical Development In Children